theagoes/theagoes/README.md

 - 🌱 I’m currently learning Python with Streamlit
 - 💬 Ask me about PowerApps with SQL Azure
 - 📫 How to reach me: agoes@outlook.com
+- If you want to connet with more Python and PowerApps enthusiasts you can join my [Discord server][discord]

 ## My GitHub Stats 💻